Under-Extracted Coffee: Avoiding Weak or Sour Taste

 Coffee is one of the most consumed beverages worldwide, and its taste and aroma are highly appreciated by coffee lovers.
 However, there are times when the coffee we prepare at home or buy from a café turns out to be weak or sour, leaving us with an unpleasant taste in our mouth.
 This is usually due to under-extraction, a process in which not enough flavor and aroma compounds are extracted from the coffee grounds.
 In this article, we will discuss under-extracted coffee and ways to avoid the weak or sour taste.

-What is Under-extracted Coffee?
+What is under-extracted coffee?

 Under-extracted coffee is a term used to describe coffee that has not been brewed for a sufficient amount of time, resulting in a weak or sour taste.
 During the brewing process, hot water is passed through the coffee grounds, extracting flavor and aroma compounds from them.
 If the water is not in contact with the coffee grounds for enough time, it will not extract enough of these compounds, resulting in a weak or sour taste.